cek333/job.Rr/README.md

  }
  ```

-After the website is complete the files are pushed through GitBash in the repository; project 1.
+After the website is complete the files are pushed through GitBash in the repository.
+You can view the project1 website, entitled job.Rr, [here](https://vicscherman.github.io/project1/).